🔄

 Finally

-Pumping should be supportive of breastfeeding, not burdensome.
+Pumping should support breastfeeding, not be a burden.

 Whether you use a Youha pump, are starting breast pumping, or have been pumping for a while: comfort is essential.
-Pain usually means something can be adjusted, and fortunately, it's often easy to resolve.
+Pain usually means something can be adjusted, and fortunately, this is often easy to solve.

 Love,